This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 IV. upon the recipient having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

-V. if the recipient does not undertake relevant travel to Japan as part of their Masters by Research or PhD,
+V. if the recipient does not undertake relevant travel to Japan as part of their PhD,

 VI. if the student does not resume study at the end of a period of approved leave, or

 VII. if the student ceases to meet the eligibility requirements specified for this Scholarship, (other than during a period in which the Scholarship has been suspended or during a period of approved leave).

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University:

 I. the course of study is not being carried out with competence and diligence or in accordance with the terms of this offer,